Is this YOU?

 The course is self-paced so that you can work through lessons when your schedule allows.

-There are 7 modules in the course (videos, pdfs, tutorial, and more) that take you from the very beginning of your job search all the way to preparing for your new ESL career and life in Korea!
+There are 7 modules in the course (videos, pdfs, tutorials, and more) that take you from the very beginning of your job search all the way to preparing for your new ESL career and life in Korea!

 During these video calls we’ll make a personalized plan for you, edit and draft your essays & lesson plan for the application, and I’ll share with you tons of tips and info for you to be successful in this process.